angular/angular/src/lib/stepper/stepper.md

 #### Editable step
-By default, steps are editable, which means users can return to previously completed steps and edit their responses. `editable="true"` can be set on `mat-step` to change the default.
+By default, steps are editable, which means users can return to previously completed steps and edit their responses. `editable="false"` can be set on `mat-step` to change the default.

 <!-- example(stepper-editable) -->